 What Happens If a Defendant Skips Bail?

-Bond companies take the issue of a defendant not showing up to every court appearance very seriously.
-If the defendant does not show up, the bond company will be responsible for paying the bail bond to the court.
-This can cause the bond company to lose a significant amount of money, which is why they often have bounty hunters on their payroll and are ready to find the person who skips bail to avoid financial loss.
+Bond companies take the issue of a defendant failing to appear in court very seriously.
+If the defendant fails to appear, the bond company will be responsible for paying the bail bond to the court.
+This can cause the bond company to lose a significant amount of money, which is why they often employ bounty hunters on their payroll and are prepared to locate the person who skips bail to avoid financial loss.

-If a person bench warrants, the bail is not due right away.
-The bond company will have some time to catch the person themselves, hope the person turns themselves in, or hope that the police see them so they do not lose their money.
+If a person is bench-warranted, the bail is not due immediately.
+The bond company will have some time to catch the person themselves, hoping the person turns themselves in, or hoping that the police find them so they do not lose their money.
 Contact the Hedding Law Firm for help.

 Related Content: